dabasov/0Chain_parallelization/README.md

 	Tx *Transaction
 }
 ```
-2. Visit all transactions further in the tx_list, if there are contention mark transaction to be executed after current
+2. Visit all transactions further in the tx_list, if there are contentions, mark transaction to be executed after the contended one
 ```go
 for i, tx := range txs {
 	for j := i; j < len(txs); j++ {